 Deflect the Question (If Appropriate)

-In some cases, especially early in the interview process, you might want to deflect the question politely.
+In some cases, especially early in the interview process, you may want to politely deflect the question.
 You could say something like:

 “I’m more interested in finding a position that’s a good fit for my skills and experience.
 I’m open to discussing compensation once we’ve determined that I’m the right candidate for the role.”